-If you use the contact forms on our website Camberyard gathers what is referred to as personally identifiable information, this may include your name, address, telephone number and email address.
-As well as this, Camberyard assembles anonymous demographic information, this is data that applies to you and others, like your gender, postcode, age and title.
+If you use the contact forms on our website Camberyard gathers what is referred to as Personal Data, this may include your name, address, telephone number and email address.
+As well as this, Camberyard assembles anonymous demographic information, this is data that applies to you and others and may include information like your gender, postcode, age and title.

 Camberyard suggests that you take a look at the privacy policies of websites that are subsequently linked to from Camberyard to gain a better understanding of how these other websites assemble, utilise and share your information.
 However, Camberyard is in no way responsible for the content or privacy policies on websites outside of the Camberyard website or the Camberyard family of websites.

-Camberyard assembles and proceeds to use your personal data to help us develop the Camberyard website and provide you and other customers with the services requested.
-Camberyard may use your personally identifiable information as a means of letting you know about the other services or products that Camberyard provides.
+Camberyard assembles and proceeds to use your Personal Data to help us develop the Camberyard website and provide you and other customers with the services requested.
+Camberyard may use your Personal Data as a means of letting you know about the other services or products that Camberyard provides.
 Camberyard may also ask your opinion about current or potential new services that we might offer, this would be via surveys.
 You can opt out of receiving ongoing marketing information and surveys at any time.
 This can usually be achieved by clicking an ‘unsubscribe’ link, this link can be found within the email.
 Following this, we will stop sending these emails to you until you tell us otherwise.

-Camberyard will not share your personal information with 3rd parties unless you have previously agreed to it.
+Camberyard will not share your Personal Data with 3rd parties unless you have previously agreed to it.

-Camberyard takes note of the websites and pages our customers visit.
+Camberyard takes note of the websites and pages our customers visit within the Camberyard website.
 This is used in an effort to understand which Camberyard services prove to be popular with our customers.
 We use this to deliver various advertising and other similar content within Camberyard to users who show signs of interest in a certain subject.

-Camberyard will share your personal information, without notice, only if required to by law or if we believe, in good faith, that the action is essential in order to:
+Camberyard will share your Personal Data, without notice, only if required to by law or if we believe, in good faith, that the action is essential in order to:

 - Follow the law or comply with any legal action Camberyard has been served with, relating to the website.